TIBHannover/terminology-metadata/MetadataGuide.md

 * `sh:nodeKind sh:IRI`

+You can discuss this recommendation with us at <>.

 <div style="page-break-after: always;"></div>

-## 5 Optional metadata
+### 3.3 Optional metadata

-The metadata of an ontology can contain much more information than what has been suggested in sections [3 Mandatory metadata](#3-mandatory-metadata) and [4 Recommended metadata](#4-recommended-metadata) so far.
+The metadata of an ontology can contain much more information than what has been suggested in sections [3.1 Mandatory metadata](#31-mandatory-metadata) and [3.2 Recommended metadata](#32-recommended-metadata) so far.
 Perhaps, you will also find the following categories useful or informative enough to include them into your metadata.

 At [TIB Terminology Service][TIB TS] all additional metadata will be displayed on the ontology landing page if available.

-### 5.1 Ontology description
+#### 3.3.1 Ontology description

-If you want to provide more information about the ontology than the few characters that fit into the [ontology abstract](#37-ontology-abstract), you may also provide a longer descriptive text.
+If you want to provide more information about the ontology than the few characters that fit into the [ontology abstract](#317-ontology-abstract), you may also provide a longer descriptive text.
 In a longer description you may, for example, provide more information about how and why the ontology was created, where it is used, how it will be updated and the like.
-For extensive discussions about further aspects of the ontology (e.g. ontology creation, ontology use, ontology structure, etc.) we recommend the publication of a detailed documentation (cf. [3.9 Ontology documentation](#39-ontology-documentation)) or traditional academic article (cf. [4.13 Related resources](#413-related-resources)), instead of an ontology description.
+For extensive discussions about further aspects of the ontology (e.g. ontology creation, ontology use, ontology structure, etc.) we recommend the publication of a detailed documentation (cf. [3.1.9 Ontology documentation](#319-ontology-documentation)) or traditional academic article (cf. [3.2.13 Related resources](#3213-related-resources)), instead of an ontology description.

 Recommended property: <https://schema.org/description>